composewell/streamly/CONTRIBUTING.md

 ### Changelog

-If you make changes that are incompatible with the released versions of the library please indicate that in the `Changelog` as `Breaking Changes` and what the programmers need to do to adapt to the new change.
-Any new user visible changes must be documented in the `Changelog`.
+Any new changes that affect the programmer in some way must be documented in the `Changelog`.
+If you make changes that are incompatible with the released versions of the library please indicate that in the `Changelog` as `Breaking Changes` and also write short notes regarding what the programmers need to do to adapt their existing code to the new change.
+The changes in the changelog must be organized in the following categories, in that order:

+* Breaking Changes
+* Enhancements
+* Bug Fixes
+* Deprecations

+If there are very few changes then you can just prefix a bullet with these annotations.
+If there are many changes make sections to group them.
+A section can be absent if there is nothing to add in it.

 ## Coding